Spectacular Fall 2016 EndingThe good fishing and nearly perfect weather, continues but I can already feel the best of fall sliding away.

 While no place is perfect, the Crystal Coast presents us with many options besides beaches that make life here very appealing.

-,waves on the beach to the warmth of an evening on the beach or even the power of the ocean you feel standing in the surf.
+Living by the water is not for everyone, but we really enjoy everything from ,waves on the beach to the warmth of an evening on the beach or even the power of the ocean you feel standing in the surf.

 The magic of the river or our other waters is never far away.
 Sometimes the big water calls and other times I get seduced by the river and the fog.
 There are few places where you can have such wonderful November days on the beach.

-the heat will not seem to go away but there are ways to deal with the heat or humidity and even escape our paltry crowds.
+In the summer there are times when the heat will not seem to go away but there are ways to deal with the heat or humidity and even escape our paltry crowds.

-some cold weather every few years.
+We typically have plenty of summer weather, but we do have four seasons here including some cold weather every few years.
 That just makes the other three seasons besides winter seem even nicer.

-Crystal Coast, Salt Water on Your Feet site also has a number of articles for people considering a move to the Crystal Coast.
+My Crystal Coast, Salt Water on Your Feet site also has a number of articles for people considering a move to the Crystal Coast.

-To make life even better here on the coast, I would recommend a visit to our wonderful church home at
+To make life even better here on the coast, I would recommend a visit to our wonderful church home at Cape Carteret Presbyterian Church.
+We love to have visitors especially during our monthly fellowship luncheons.

 Our quiet spot sheltered by Bogue Banks, the Croatan National Forest, and the Cape Lookout National Seashore is a very friendly and scenic area with a great future.
 Right now it is the spot for us and sometimes I think I am living in a time and place that cannot survive the pressures of the modern world forever.
 I am just happy to be here now and able to share it with my children and grandchild.

-a link to a simple map of the area.
+This is a link to a simple map of the area.
 There are more detailed ones in our Emerald Isle Travel Guide.